nishantb66/InfoAssist/README.md

    python app.py
    ```

-2. Access the chatbot interface by navigating to `http://127.0.0.1:8080` in your web browser.
+2. Access the chatbot interface by navigating to `http://127.0.0.1:8080` in your web browser or you can also host in a specific IP as its WSGI server ready.

 ## Files